Best CD players for 2022

 One important caveat, however: the CDT is a transport-only player.
 It was designed to pair sonically and visually with the LEAK Stereo 130 integrated amplifier, but you can use it with any component with a built-in DAC.

-I’d be remiss if I didn’t point out that musicians and hobbyists can still record their own CDs for demos or home listening.
-The Tascam CD-RW900MKII is designed for professional use, but it’s reasonably priced and versatile enough to handle multiple types of CD-Rs.
-You can even fade tracks in and out if you’re making a mix.
+I’d be remiss if I didn’t point out that musicians and hobbyists can still record their own CDs for demos and home listening.
+The CD-RW900MKII and CD-RW900SX from Tascam are designed for professional use, and versatile enough to handle multiple types of CD-Rs.
+And they're conveniently rack-mountable.

 We can help you choose